sriramkashyap/OglTutorial/README.md

 Build and Run:
 --------------
-	Now, open 'OpenGL.sln' in VS 2013, build and run the application.
+	Now, open 'OpenGL.sln' in Visual Studio, build and run the application.
 	You should see the first sample application(a triangle).
 	Press escape to launch the next sample, and the next...
 	Controls can be accessed through number keys